Sroy20/machine-learning-interview-questions/list_of_questions_deep_learning.md

 1. Compare the reconstruction quality of a deep autoencoder vs. PCA.
 1. What is predictive sparse decomposition?
 1. Discuss some applications of Autoencoders.

+## Representation Learning

+1. What is representation learning?
+Why is it useful? (for a particular architecture, for other tasks, etc.)
+1. What is one-shot and zero-shot learning (Google's NMT)?
+Give examples.
+1. What trade offs does representation learning have to consider?
+1. What is greedy layer-wise unsupervised pretraining?
+Why greedy?
+Why layer-wise?
+Why unsupervised?
+Why pretraining?
+1. What were/are the purposes of the above technique? (deep learning problem and initialization)
+1.

 ## Adversarial Networks